Optimod-FM 8600: Overview

-Processing for digital media like netcasts and HD Radio is supplied standard.
+Processing for Digital media like netcasts, HD Radio and DAB+ is supplied standard.
 The FM and digital media processing paths split after the 8600's stereo enhancer and AGC.
 There are two equalizers, multiband compressors and peak limiters, allowing the analog FM and digital media processing to be optimized separately.
 The bottom line?
 Processing that optimizes the sound of your FM channel while punching remarkably crisp, clean, CD-like audio through to your digital channel audience.

 The Digital Radio and analog radio processing chains offer ITU-R BS.1770-3+ Loudness Meters and Safety Limiters for use in countries that enforce a BS.1770 loudness limit on digital and/or analog radio broadcasts.